 A range of behavioural studies of adult zebrafish and mice can be done in the Zantiks AD.
 Zebrafish larvae, Drosophila and Daphnia can be studied in the Zantiks MWP.

-The 5-choice serial reaction time task (5-CSRTT) is a continuous performance test used to assess attentional processes and impulse control
+This is a continuous performance test used to assess attentional processes and impulse control.

-A form of Pavlovian conditioning that is used to investigate the rewarding effects associated with drugs of abuse
+A form of Pavlovian conditioning used to investigate the rewarding effects associated with drugs of abuse.

 In addition to the protocols featured above, other protocols that can be conducted in the units include: